-Whether you have been in a role for a while or you are being interviewed for a new job, you need to prepare a compelling argument why you deserve more money than is on offer.
-The more legitimate reasons you can come up with, the better.
+Whether you have been in a role for a some time or if you are being interviewed for a new job, securing a higher salary depends on being well prepared.

 Wherever you fit with the market rate for your role, you then need to come up with considered reasons for your proposed pay rise.